GenomicsAotearoa/introduction-to-nextflow/docs/session_1/1_introToNextflow.md

   [truncated]
 ```

-Options for a commands can also be viewed by appending the -help option to a Nextflow command.
+Options for specific commands can also be viewed by appending the -help option to a Nextflow command.

 For example, options for the the run command can be viewed: